penguinumbrella/Rice-Datathon-2025/README.md

 ## Running the notebook:
 In the Jupyter notebook, run: pip install -r "requirements.txt" This will install the necessary libraries in order to run the notebook.
+THe official notebook containing our collective model insights is chevron_official.ipynb

 # Gen AI Track: (Go to the GenAI Track Folder)